gis-ops/dbscan-clustering/README.md

 We have added the buttons we want to be able to click to fetch categories from the HERE Maps places API.
 So far so good.
 You will quickly notice that nothing happens if you click the buttons, surprise surprise.. the actions are missing!
+What do we want to accomplish?

-1. We want to fire an action when a user clicks a button which..
+1. we want to fire an action when a user clicks a button which..
-2. Fires a request to the HERE Maps places API.
+2. fires a request to the HERE Maps places API.
-3. And displays there places on the map
+3. and displays there places on the map
-4. Possibly you as a user want to clear the map again
+4. and possibly you as a user want to clear the map again

-Both are mapped to 2 actions, namely `fetchHerePlaces` and `clear` which are imported at the beginning of the file - which don't exist yet.
+This logic is basically mapped to 2 actions, namely `fetchHerePlaces` and `clear` which are imported at the beginning of the file - which don't exist yet.
 So let's open `actions.js` in the actions folder.

 ### actions/actions.js